Jessweb87/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. Explain what a token is used for.
+An authentication token is used to tell servers who users are.
+Its a part of the process of showing you are who you say you are.

 2. What steps can you take in your web apps to keep your data secure?
+There are a few steps we can take.
+One is creating protected routes for certain states of our application.
+In order to access these areas we can utilize authorization tokens. axiosWithAuth creates a sortof gate for our HTTP methods and will forbid any unauthorized users to manipulate or view data in places they arent allowed.

 3. Describe how web servers work.
+A web server is a computer that stores code for a website, or a program that runs on this computer.
+These servers share code across the world at all times.
+When we load a site, its served to us by these servers, upon user request.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+POST, GET, PUT, DELETE Create, Read, Update, Delete